-My hubby and I actually did what I call a “first touch” on our wedding day.
-A first touch is when you & your boo find a spot where you can stand back to back, or on opposite sides of a pillar/corner of a wall, and you can touch each other without seeing each other.
+My hubs and I actually did what I call a “first touch” on our wedding day.
+A first touch is when you & your partner find a spot where you can stand back to back, or on opposite sides of a pillar/corner of a wall, and you can touch each other without seeing each other.

 Find a way to hold hands, hug from behind, or lean back to back without seeing each other if you want a mix between a first look & a traditional aisle first look.

 This can also be a time where you give each other gifts, read letters, or just take a few minutes to breathe & relax together!
 First touches can be so so intimate + special and I always love watching the moment between couples who choose to do them.